 4. Binatone, a maker of home-monitoring products, has a smart collar for dogs that allows owners to track, train and communicate with their pets remotely.
 Named the Scout 5000, the collar users its cellular connection to remotely sync with the owner’s smartphone and provide live data.
 The built-in GPS, speakers and camera allow owners to monitor their pets’ location, talk to their animals remotely or stream live video.
 The collar can also function as a training device and emit a high-pitched, ultrasonic sound that dogs can hear to correct bad behavior.
 Binatone developed the smart collar for Lenovo subsidiary Motorola Mobility, which sells it under the Motorola brand for $199.99, including a year of service.

 5. Pet Tunes help dogs with separation anxiety, fear of thunderstorms or barking issues find solace.
 A mobile Bluetooth speaker, Pet Tunes is preloaded with special-frequency original music by Pet Acoustics.
 The music is tuned specifically for sensitive canine ears, and the four-inch cube features an easy click-and-play function with a built-in repeat mode.
+This is different from a gas bark collar, but works pretty much the same when it comes to your do’gs barking issues.
 The music, designed by composer and researcher Janet Marlow, is clinically proven and endorsed by veterinarians.
 Pet Tunes sells for $54–$59.

 Want to know more?
 Read more about pet technology in our report.